-This tutorial is a step-by-step run-through for measuring a power amplifier.
-The amplifier being tested is the BC-1 power amplifier conservatively rated at 140 Watts for one channel into 8 Ω with power rails that are ±65 V at idle and ±59 V at 140 Watts.
-It is rated at 230 W into 4 Ω with the power supply sagging to ±54 V. Clipping points are 175 W and 280 W, respectively.
+This tutorial is based on the Release 1.215 QA 403 software.
+It is a step-by-step run-through for measuring a power amplifier.
+The amplifier being tested is the BC-1 power amplifier conservatively rated at 140 Watts for one channel into 8 Ω with power rails that are ± 65 V at idle and ± 59 V at 140 Watts [1-3].
+It is rated at 230 W into 4 Ω with the power supply sagging to ± 54 V. Clipping points are 175 W and 280 W, respectively.
 The BC-1 is capable of more power with higher supply rails or stiffer supply rails.

 The BC-1 is a class-AB bipolar design that employs two output transistor pairs in a Locanthi T triple emitter follower configuration.
-It is a refined version of the power amplifier described in Chapter 4 of "Designing Audio Power Amplifiers" by this author [1].
+It is a refined version of the power amplifier described in Chapter 4 of "Designing Audio Power Amplifiers" [1].
 It is also described on the cordellaudio.com website [2].
 Printed wiring boards and detailed BOMs are available on eBay [3].
-If you don't have a power amplifier to test, virtually all of these QA40x test procedures can be run on a small-signal amplifier, such as an op amp gain stage.
+If you don't have a power amplifier to test, many of these QA40x test procedures can be run on a small-signal amplifier, such as an op amp gain stage.